RESTAURANT-org-API/swagger/README.md

 # swagger
-Swagger API designing for restaurant project
+Swagger API designing for restaurant project.
+Check the results on live editor of swagger [here](https://editor.swagger.io/)